bwitt19/hello2d/README.md

 Going to keep this readme as a sort of personal running scratch pad of my thoughts as I keep learning more and more.
 I might also branch out different projects in this repo and let them exist on their own.

+### 2021-02-12:
+Feeling a lot of rhythm games lately!
+Notably, a lot of [Friday Night Funkin'](https://ninja-muffin24.itch.io/funkin) and [Rhythm Heaven](https://en.wikipedia.org/wiki/Rhythm_Heaven). (specifically, a bunch of [Rhythm Heaven Fever](https://www.youtube.com/watch?v=gWy1utqHD0s) and its [stellar music](https://www.youtube.com/watch?v=B-mnfWczE20)...!)
+So I'm going to try and prototype a rhythm game!
+It also feels like a nice good first small type of game to make.
+Not something super intense, either. (no hyper intense DDR or Project Diva here)

+Made a few additions this time in terms of making a script to count beats to a rhythm in Unity.
+Humble beginnings.
+Also, frustrated at the internet and AudioSettings.dspTime.
+(Why is it way less accurate than Time.time?!
+Maybe this will bite me in the butt later.)

 ### 2021-02-05:
 Nobody told me that [Hollow Knight](https://store.steampowered.com/app/367520/Hollow_Knight/), [Cuphead](https://store.steampowered.com/app/268910/Cuphead/), [Hearthstone](https://playhearthstone.com/en-us), and plenty other amazing games were made in Unity.
 I already know some 3D Unity, so it just makes sense to flip to that.
 Saving my Lua work as a different branch in here. (see love2d)